 That’s right, two ingredients.
-Chocolate and butter (or coconut oil).
+Chocolate and butter or coconut oil.
 The Magic Shell you’d buy in a store has chocolate as its fifth ingredient, preceded by sugar, sunflower oil, coconut oil and cocoa.
 It also contains soy lecithin, milk, vanilla and salt.
-While none of these are necessarily bad ingredients, you really don’t need them all for making your own chocolate ice cream topping.
+While none of these are necessarily bad ingredients, you really don’t need them all for making your own homemade Magic Shell.

 Whatever chocolate you decide to use (if you have some chocolate chips in your cupboard right now, I say go for it!), I promise that no matter how I’ve made this, everyone loves it.
 My brother Jason (23 years old and autistic) LOVED this stuff.
 He couldn’t believe it’s possible to make at home.

 I’ve put the recipe below, but to make this even easier, I’ll give you a ratio.
-It’s 4 parts chocolate (in oz) to 3 parts butter (in TBS).
-That means if you want a big batch you’ll use 8 oz of chocolate and 6 TBS of butter.
+It’s 4 parts chocolate (in oz) to 3 parts butter or coconut oil (in TBS).
+That means if you want a big batch, you’ll use 8 oz of chocolate and 6 TBS of butter.
 If you just need enough for one or two servings, use 2 oz of chocolate and 1.5 TBS butter.
 I don’t really even measure when I make this, I just eyeball the ratio.

 Since you’re making this in a microwaveable bowl or jar, leftovers are no problem.
-Just leave them on the counter (covered if you won’t be using up within 24 hours.
-When you’re ready for more simply microwave the container of chocolaty goodness in 20 second increments until just melted enough to start stirring.
+Just leave them on the counter (covered, if you won’t be using up within 24 hours.
+When you’re ready for more homemade magic shell, simply microwave the container of chocolaty goodness in 20 second increments until just melted enough to start stirring.
 Stir until it’s liquid all the way through, then drizzle away.

-3 TBS butter (salted) (or coconut oil and a tiny pinch of salt)
+- 3 TBS salted butter OR 3 TBS coconut oil and a tiny pinch of salt

 Approximate cost/serving: This cost me $4 to make using a very high quality chocolate.
 I've also made it with the Trader Joe's bar I mentioned for only $2 putting the cost at 25 cents a serving.